lukesdm/image-comments/Readme.md

 ### Preamble
 Disclaimer: This project is a WIP and it's pretty rough around the edges.
 Please report issues on the GitHub repo.

-Requires: Visual Studio 2010/2012 Standard, Premium etc.
+Requires: Visual Studio 2013 (Community/Professional or better)

 ### Download/Installation
 [Download](http://github.com/lukesdm/image-comments/raw/master/Output/ImageComments.vsix), then double-click/activate the VSIX file in Explorer.